patel-aum-yorku/The-Orange-Snail-Restaurant-Business-Analysis-/README.md

 Key skills developed:

-Market research and analysis
+Market research and analysis,
-Interviewing and communication skills
+Interviewing and communication skills,
-Problem-solving and critical thinking
+Problem-solving and critical thinking,
-Teamwork and collaboration
+Teamwork and collaboration,
 Presentation and report writing